-This delicious Homemade Lemon Pudding Cake makes the perfect dessert, no need for frosting it makes it’s own topping.
+This delicious Homemade Lemon Pudding Cake makes the perfect dessert, no need for frosting it makes its own topping.
+The perfect dessert for lemon lovers and it’s perfect anytime.

 If you know anything about me or my husband you will know that we adore anything lemon.
 I am partial to Lemon Desserts and he will take lemon anyway, on fish, in salad, desserts and gelato.